 A fundamental way to circumvent the limited number of actionable oncogenic-driving events is to identify molecular targets that become essential in a specific tumor’s genetic landscape.
-Synthetic Lethality (SL) is a co-dependency of two non-essential genes, so when one of them is lost, the other becomes essential.
-Hence, the identification of SL via large-scale functional genomic screens offers promising new opportunities for selective therapies in cancer, with numerous new startups aiming to take this path.
-However, the majority of SL identified in lab screens do not have translational significance.
-Addressing this challenge, we developed a data-driven approach that mines The Cancer Genome Atlas (TCGA) cohort to identify SL interactions that are likely to be clinically relevant (cSLi).
-Based on TCGA data analysis, we estimate that our approach can significantly increase the number of patients that could benefit from precision oncology treatments.
-This state-of-the-art computational genomics enables us to (1) recommend the most effective drugs to combat tumors of individual patients (2) to stratify the most relevant patients for a given treatment, and finally, (3) to facilitate the development of new SL-based drugs by providing a list of reliable new targets to which no drug is currently available.
+Understanding the network of genetic interactions such as Synthetic Lethality (SL) and Synthetic Rescue (SR) uncovers such potential targets.
+Identifying these interactions via large-scale functional genomic screens offers promising new opportunities for selective therapies in cancer, drawing a lot of attention to SL in recent years.
+However, the majority of SL interactions identified in lab screens do not have translational significance.
+Addressing this challenge, we developed a data-driven approach that mines big cancer data to identify clinically significant interactions.
+Our approach can significantly increase the number of patients that benefit from precision oncology treatments.
+This state-of-the-art computational multi-omics enables us to (1) recommend the most effective drugs to combat tumors of individual patients; (2) to stratify the most relevant patients for a given treatment; and (3) to facilitate the development of new drugs by identifying promising new drug targets.

 Prof. Eytan Ruppin is the Director of the Cancer Data Science Laboratory at the National Cancer Institute (NCI) in Bethesda, MD USA.
 Prof. Ruppin is a computational biologist whose research is focused on developing and harnessing multi-omics data to better understand the pathogenesis of cancer, its evolution and treatment.
 Areas of Expertise: big data analysis, machine learning, bioinformatics and computational biology, genetic interactions in cancer and immunotherapy.

 Formerly the Chairman of the Obstetrics Gynecology and Infertility Division in Sheba Medical Center, Tel Aviv University Israel.
-Eyal has extensive experience in managing medical organizations with large scale teams, has experience as a COO of a technology startup company, strong relationships with the VC industry, and experience as a director and investor in several other biotech innovative start-up companies in the computational and pharma fields.
+Eyal has extensive experience in managing medical organizations with large scale teams, and as a director and investor in innovative start-up companies in the computational biotech and pharma fields.